Invite your friends to join The LDS Daily WOOL

 (11/28/99)

 "In remembering together before the Lord the poor, the needy, and the oppressed, there is developed, unconsciously but realistically, a love for others above self, a respect for others, a desire to serve the needs of others.
 One cannot ask God to help a neighbor in distress without feeling motivated to do something oneself toward helping that neighbor.
-What miracles would happen in the lives of the children of America, and of the world, if they would lay aside their own selfishness and lose themselves in the service of others.
+What miracles would happen in the lives of the children of America, and of the world, if they would lay their own selfishness and lose themselves in the service of others.
 The seed from which this sheltering and fruitful tree may grow is best planted and nurtured in the daily supplications of the family." — "Conference Report," April 1963, p.
 127

 (10/22/00)